FBI Calls Apple 'Jerks' and 'Evil Geniuses' For Making iPhone Cracks Difficult - Slashdot

 Re: (Score:2)

+You know the solution to not having a nuke go off in USA?

+Stop pissing off people.
+There solved and did not need turning USA into East Germany.

-Not black and white (Score:2, Interesting)
+Not black and white (Score:3, Interesting)

 The question, as always, is whether the good outweighs the bad.